Yonge Sheppard Animal Hospital

 The prognosis of a cough can range from completely harmless to potentially life-threatening, depending on its underlying cause.
 Let’s explore some of the common culprits of coughing in dogs:

-1. Canine Infectious Respiratory Disease Complex AKA Kennel Cough:
+1. Canine Infectious Respiratory Disease Complex (CIRDC) aka Kennel Cough

 Similar to the common cold in humans, this is a highly contagious respiratory infection that can cause coughing, sneezing, and nasal discharge in dogs.
 Vaccination can help prevent this condition.